elenaferr0/tsp-optimization/report/sections/introduction.typ

 Note that the second part runs the @GA with pre-tuned parameters, so no additional arguments are required.
 The solution will be saved in the same directory as the input instance, named as `<instance>_sol.dat`.

 ==== Plot visualization
-TA separate script is used for the second part because the @GA's solution format differs from that of the exact algorithm.
+A separate script is used for the second part, since the @GA's solution format differs from that of the exact algorithm.
 Its usage however, is identical:
 ```bash
 py plot.py -d ./samples/random_10.dat -s ./samples/random_10_sol.dat
 ```
-This will produce an image showing the holes in the instance and the path taken by the drill to bore them, as well as the total distance traveled.
+This will produce an image showing the holes in the instance and the path taken by the drill to bore them.
 The image will be saved in the same directory as the input instance, named as `<instance>_tour.png`.

 == Problem instances
 In order to test the implemented algorithms, a set of random instances was generated.
 Each consists of a number of holes represented as points in a 2D plane.
 Distances are calculated using the Euclidean distance formula.